Kossit73/Waste_to_Energy/README.md

 - `wte_model/finance.py` – handles debt schedules, depreciation, and tax.
 - `wte_model/dcf.py` – assembles the full cash flow model and metrics.
 - `wte_model/io_excel.py` – helper to read assumptions from a macro-enabled Excel workbook.
+- `streamlit_app.py` – interactive dashboard built on top of the model.
 - `run_example.py` – example entry point that ties everything together.

 Feel free to adapt the input mappings or extend the model logic to match your